 Registration deadline: October 11, 2020.

-The course is an intensive course over two days, which comprise lectures, seminar discussions and group work.
+This is an intensive course over two days, which comprises lectures, seminar discussions and group work.
 Active contributions from the students in the form of discussion and short presentations are expected.
 More information will be given upon admission to the course.

 Time: November 5-6, 2020